xebia/essentials/no-broken-windows.md

 ---

 layout: card
 category: collaboration

 ---

 No broken windows

 ---

-<p>If something is broken, then fix it now, otherwise it will
-      come back to haunt you in the future.</p>
+If something is broken, then fix it now, otherwise it will come back to haunt you in the future.

 ---

 ### Also known as